| Home | Resume | Research | Interesting Reads | Old Books | Random |

 Axioms and Theorems in Voting Theory with a Brief Biography of Kenneth May.

 I wrote this for the final paper of ECON 1080: Great Theorems of Economics taught by Professor Jerry Green.
 The class is about 2/3 microeconomic theory topics and 1/3 history of microeconomic theory.
-I also did a presentation on the subject and the slides can be found here.
+In this paper, I first give an overview of constructions in social choice theory, and then provide a proof of May's theorem.
+I then dive into a biography of Kenneth May, together with pictures of artifacts of his era (such as the fourth pamphlets from the Worker University of Paris, which he attended.)
+I also did a presentation and the slides can be found here.

 Low Wage Gig Sector Increase Wages in Indivisible Labor Monopsony Labor Market

 I wanted to add some data component to the paper to test my model in practice, but now I fear I might never have the time for it.
-The gist is that you can look at the professions where people are most likely to drive for a gig company, and then see if their wages increased proportional to the local market concentration (which people have measured using proprietary data here, although this article is supposed to have some market level measures available to the public).
+The gist is that you can look at the professions where people are most likely to drive for a gig company, and then see if their wages increased proportional to the local market concentration (i.e., monopsony power of their employers, which people have measured using proprietary data here, although this article is supposed to have some market level measures available to the public).
 Then the specification uses data on uber/lyft entry.
 You could even run a triple differences by comparing those who had a 40 hour work week (i.e., probably not a lot of hours flexibility) with those who didn't.

 Dobson, Emily, Carol Graham, Tim Hua, and Sergio Pinto.
 2022.
 “Despair and Resilience in the US: Did the COVID Pandemic Worsen Mental Health Outcomes?”
 Working Paper 171.
 Brookings Global Working Paper Series.
 Brookings Institution.
 Brookings WP link

-Me and my friends from Bellevue High School wrote a paper together during COVID about COVID because that's what friends are for (And Professor Lyford helped us through the review process :).
+Me and my friends from Bellevue High School wrote a paper together during COVID about COVID because that's what friends are for (Professor Lyford helped us through the review process).